CONNECT-platform/connect-platform/INTERCONNECTIBILITY.md

 ### method [optional]

-the http method to be used when requesting this endpoint. can be one of `get`, `put`, `post` and `delete`. note that this is just to mark with which method the endpoint should be invoked and is not to be considered part of the identifier of the signature or the endpoint, i.e. there should not be two signatures with the same path and different methods in the same api response.
+the http method to be used when requesting this endpoint. can be one of `get`, `put`, `post` and `delete`. if not provided, `get` will be assumed. note that this is just to mark with which http method the endpoint should be invoked and is not to be considered part of the identifier of the signature or the endpoint, i.e. there should not be two signatures with the same path and different methods in the same api response.

 method should also generally be indicative of properties of the endpoint, however these characteristics are recommendations and not part of this specification:
 - `get` endpoints should just read some state. they should not mutate any state and instantly subsequent invokations of them should have the same result. the response usually should be some data.